 Also of interest is that Provincetown has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 36.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Provincetown telecommute to their jobs.
+Overall, about 31.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Provincetown is a very ethnically-diverse town.
 The people who call Provincetown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Provincetown residents report their race to be White, followed by Asian.
+The greatest number of Provincetown residents report their race to be White, followed by Black or African-American.
 Provincetown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.54% of the town’s residents.
+People of Hispanic or Latino origin account for 12.28% of the town’s residents.
 Important ancestries of people in Provincetown include Irish, English, Italian, Portuguese, and German.

 The most common language spoken in Provincetown is English.
 Other important languages spoken here include Spanish and Portuguese.